Email FacebookTwitterMenu burgerClose thin

 The main tax perk involves reducing your taxable income through contributions made to the plan.
 All of your contributions are made in pre-tax dollars so you don’t earn as much money, for taxes, in the moment.

-If you’re self-employed and operate as a sole proprietor, partnership, or an LLC taxed as a sole proprietorship, you might be able to deduct contributions for yourself from your personal income.
+Finally, you should also note that if you’re self-employed and operate as a sole proprietor, partnership, or an LLC taxed as a sole proprietorship, you might be able to deduct contributions for yourself from your personal income.

 Bottom Line